-Water covers more than 70% of the earths’ surface.
-From this, a larger portion of water is in the oceans and seas, and that is about 97%.
+Water covers more than 70% of the earth’ surface.
+A larger portion of water is in the oceans and seas, and that is about 97%.
 Rivers, lakes, and ponds have 0.6% of water, and about 2% is in polar ice caps and glaciers.
-Some amount of water is present in the underground, and a minute amount is in the gas form as vapors and in clouds.
-Among these, there is less than 1% of water left for direct human use.
+Some amount of water is present in the underground, and a minute amount is in the gaseous form as vapors and in clouds.
+Thus, there is less than 1% of water left for direct human use.
 For daily use, we can use tap water, but for laboratory uses, tap water is not suitable since it contains impurities.
 Therefore, we use distilled water for laboratory needs.

-Tap water is supplied to our houses and offices via a tap and it is readily available for any usage.
-Tap water is purified to some extent, so that it is healthy to drink and use for any other purpose.
-This water is pumped from a lake, river or such place and then treated in a plant.
+The tap water supplied to our houses and offices via a tap is readily available for any usage.
+The water, purified to some extent, is healthy to drink and use for any other purpose.
+Mostly, this water is pumped from a lake or river and then treated in a plant.

-Distilled water should contain only water molecules without any bacteria, ions, gases, or other contaminants.
+Distilled water contains only water molecules without any bacteria, ions, gases, or other contaminants.
 But, there can be some dissolved ions.
 It should have a pH of 7, which indicates that the water is neutral.
-Distilled water has no taste since all the minerals have been removed, but it is safe to drink.
-However, distilled water is mainly used for the research purposes.
+Moreover, distilled water has no taste because of the removal of all the minerals during the distillation process, but it is safe to drink.
+However, we mainly use distilled water for research purposes in laboratories.